vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 *** =key2: 5731e34718

 *** =instructions2
-How many days do we not have data for?
+How many days is there no data for?
 *** =solution2
 ```{sql}
 SELECT COUNT(*)